Young House Love

 We added a fence around this entire side yard to create more of a private courtyard and made a cozy little firepit zone from a formerly unused area that felt exposed to the street.
 This is the before:

-And here’s what it looks like now that there’s a fence to define that area and make a nice little private courtyard:
+And this is a slightly different angle (the camera was further back and aimed more towards the right) but here’s what it looks like now that there’s a fence to define that area and make a nice little private courtyard.
+That hammock is prime real estate for us on lazy weekend afternoons.

-It really is hard to encapsulate how much of a difference some fresh paint on the house & the addition of that fence made, but here’s a before shot that gives you more of an idea.
+It’s hard to explain how much of a difference some fresh paint on the house & the addition of that fence made, but here’s a before shot that gives you more of an idea.
 This was taken when we saw the house for the first time:

 And in one of our longest-running updates to date (it took about a year from when we applied for the permit to completion!), we also added a pool to this formerly weed-riddled part of our yard.
 Here’s the best before picture I can find, which was taken right after we added that fence on the right, but before we painted anything:

-From the other side, facing the house, here is a before shot:
+From the other side, facing the house, here’s a before shot:

 And here’s what it looks like now.